 Wiring Configurations for a Multi Function Double Switch or Triple Switch

 Application: Wiring a Stack Switch for a Garbage Disposal, or a Triple Switch which can be used for a Broan or other brand Exhaust Fan.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester.

 Estimated Time: Depends on personal level experience and ability to work with tools.

 Precaution: Identify the circuits, turn each circuit OFF and Tag them with a Note before working with the stack switch wiring.

-Notice: Installing additional fixture wiring should be done with a permit and be inspected.
+Notice: Installing additional electrical wiring should be done with a permit and be inspected.

-Stack switches are great when two or more switches are needed in one space but there are tricky to wire.
+Stack Switches and Triple Switches are great when two or more switches are needed in one space but they can be tricky to wire.